 Cologne guide Germany map flag

-Monuments and culture - In this article you will learn more about famous monuments in Cologne such as Cologne Cathedral (Kolner Dom), Hohenzollern Bridge, Old Town Hall and others.
+Monuments and culture - Lrt´s learn more about famous monuments in Cologne such as Cologne Cathedral (Kolner Dom), Hohenzollern Bridge, Old Town Hall and others.

-Accommodation - In this article you will find recommendations for luxury accommodation in city centre, sustainable guesthouse in quiet outskirts, most popular hostel and so on.
+Accommodation - Recommendations for luxury accommodation in city centre, sustainable guesthouse in quiet outskirts, most popular hostel and so on.

 Food and drink - In Cologne, you can enjoy not only river fish or potatoe meals, but also local beers.

-Practical advice - Here you will get some tips for public transport, where to shop, where to find modern architecture or how to enjoy local carnival.
+Practical advice - Get some tips for public transport, where to shop, where to find modern architecture or how to enjoy local carnival.

 Famous people - Which famous people are connected with Cologne?
 Learn more about these writers, scientists, photographers and others.